tbienias/blog/posts/ue4-installed-build.md

 ./Engine/Build/BatchFiles/RunUAT.sh BuildGraph -target="Make Installed Build Linux" -script=./Engine/Build/InstalledEngineBuild.xml -set:HostPlatformOnly=true -set:WithDDC=false -clean
 ```

+Note that we are building without [Derived Data Cache](https://docs.unrealengine.com/en-us/Engine/Basics/DerivedDataCache) for space and time reasons.
+For more information about build parameters check [this site](https://docs.unrealengine.com/en-us/Programming/Deployment/UsinganInstalledBuild).

 ### [](#pack-archive)Pack Archive

 For transferring the Installed Engine Build to the host we tar it and exit the session: